Skitionek/dev/README.md

 - common       - low level functions commonly used for interacting with deployments
    - connect \$HOST \$PORT \$NAMESPACE - calls kubernetes port forward with args from env vars
    - kill \$PORT                       - kill process listening on \$PORT
-- database     - helper scripts to work with database
-   - a.m. in common
-- pompey_api
-   - a.m. in common
-- prisma
-   - a.m. in common
-- jenkins      - helper scripts to work with Jenkins
-   - a.m. in common
-   - password - returns password to Jenkins web-UI
 - help         - this information message
 - kill         - used to kill processes listening on given port (useful to kill detached processes)
 - port-forward - a wrapper around kubectl port-forward focused on forwarding into services (not pods)